Using Player Profiles for Market Segmentation and Creative Targeting

 Using player profiles is important for market segmentation and creative targeting.
-Before you can develop your creative, based on your learnings of trends, you will need to first understand your audience and who it is you are targeting.
+Develop your creative, based on your learnings of trends.
+But you will need to first understand your audience and who it is you are targeting.

 Why do people play mobile games?
 What motivates them to choose one app over another, or to click on one ad over another?
 What motivates them to continue playing a game rather than just playing it once?